 by Sensix Teamabout 1 month ago

-Saving energy might sound hard but these are actually just a few habits we can learn step by step.
-And we are here to help you.
-Contact us right here and find out more about the Sensix solution.
+If you want to become energy efficient we are here to help you.
+Contact us and find out more about the Sensix solution.

 After the COVID-19 pandemic more and more people started (or continued) to work from home.
 This clearly translates into more energy use and, of course, into higher costs.
 Considering that „Winter is coming” here are tips to save both energy and money this winter.Read more